Awards / Scholarships

 The Wally Noerenberg Award for Fishery Excellence is the highest award of the Alaska Chapter, is bestowed as a special honor on individuals who have made great and outstanding contributions to Alaska fisheries.
 This award was established in 1981 by resolution of the membership.
 The membership has also set, by resolution, specific guidelines for the Wally Noerenberg Award Committee.
 Nominee contributions may include scientific research; technological development; species and habitat management; innovations in harvesting, processing, or marketing; academic and fishery education; or involvement in national and international affairs affecting Alaska fisheries.

-Please submit Wally Noerenberg Award nominations and letters of support Milo Adkison.
+Please submit Wally Noerenberg Award nominations and letters of support to Milo Adkison.

 Past Award Recipients